Today I’m going to show you how to create a time block schedule that works perfectly for me as a work-at-home mom.

 Additionally, starting theming your day is an awesome way to become even more efficient as well.

-For example, as a full-time blogger, here’s how my task batching and daily theme looks like (day of the week – daily theme – tasks):
+For example, as a full-time blogger, here’s what my task batching and daily theme look like (day of the week – daily theme – tasks):

 - Monday: research & development (notes, keywords, new content ideas)